To evacuate or not? In Odessa, some older residents cannot flee war.

 For 75-year-old Evgeny Petrov, evacuation is expensive.
 He still works.
 In his attic, he crafts custom leather goods — purses, wallets, cases for rifles and other items.

-His wife was downstairs, laying down in bed.
+His wife was downstairs, lying down in bed.
 She rarely walks anymore and has not left their home in years.

 “You leave and what’s next?
 Die from hunger or live off someone?”
 Petrov said.

 “Here we have these guys at least coming to help us, that’s the most important thing,” he said of the Park Kultury volunteers.
-“No one needs us anywhere else although, of course, everyone’s worried about us.”
+“No one needs us anywhere else, although, of course, everyone’s worried about us.”

 Petrov heard about World War II from his mother and grandmother.
 Their stories were about air-raid sirens and bombs.
 One wall of the building he lives in even has battle scars from shelling.

-“It all seemed so far away even though it had been taking place one year before I was born,” he said.
+“It all seemed so far away, even though it had been taking place one year before I was born,” he said.
 “And now we have to see it with our own eyes.”

-In Churilyana’s home, though she can’t see her brother’s portrait photo anymore, she remembered exactly where it is hanging.
+In Churilyana’s home, although she can’t see her brother’s photo portrait anymore, she remembers exactly where it is hanging.
 He is dressed in his military uniform in World War II.
 There is another photo of him on the same wall — also dressed in uniform, but older.

 Churilyana was born in Russia’s Ural Mountains before she and her siblings eventually moved to Ukraine.
 She has outlived all of her siblings.
-Now native country and the one her father and brother fought for is waging war against her current home.
+Now her native country, and the one her father and brother fought for, is waging war against her current home.

 “I’m just waiting for my days to end,” she said softly.